 Travel Costs to Caribbean

-In particular, Christmas, New Year and Easter seem to inspire tourists from all over the globe to flock to the Caribbean.
+In particular, Christmas, New Year and Easter seem to inspire tourists from all over the globe to flock to these islands.

 Where Should You Go in the Caribbean?

 Now that you have a better idea of when to go to the Caribbean, it’s time to decide exactly where.
 This decision can be difficult seeing as there are so many beautiful and cheap islands to choose from.
 Consider these options to make the right choice for your particular needs:

 The Caribbean Islands